CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 [https://groups.google.com/u/1/g/cms-ab2d-api](https://groups.google.com/u/1/g/cms-ab2d-api).

 When corresponding with the team please include the following information concerning the context of your issue:
-This is a change I am making.

 - What operating system is in use by the machine (Windows or Linux/Mac)?
 - What IP address does the machine have (see Verifying Setup)?
 - If applicable, what HTTP status code (403, 400, etc.) is being received?
 - A description of the issue including the stage of the export causing the issue.
-- Any additional logs.
-Be extremely careful with the logs you provide as they can contain sensitive information.
+- Any logs that may help us in resolving the issue.
+Use caution when sharing any log files as they may contain sensitive information.
 (Refer to the [Security Practices](#security_practices) section to identify sensitive information).

 Do ***not*** include your organization's production credentials in any form when working with the AB2D team.